civicrm/org.civicrm.mosaicomsgtpl/README.md

 ## Known Issues

  * Synchronization is one-way.
 To make changes, you should only use the Mosaico template editor.
- * When you load a Mosaico template into CKEditor, TinyMCE, or any other editor, you should tred carefully and only make small changes to the text.
-Attempting to change meaningfully the layout may prove quite difficult.
+ * When you load a Mosaico template into a richtext editor (such as CKEditor or TinyMCE), you should tred
+   carefully: only make small changes to the text.
+Changing the layout in a substantive way would be difficult.